Bloomingdale, Tennessee

-Bloomingdale is a census-designated place (CDP) in Sullivan County, Tennessee, United States.
+Bloomingdale is a census-designated place (CDP) in Sullivan County, Tennessee.

 The population was 8,918 at the 2020 census down from 9,888 at the 2010 census, due to annexation by the City of Kingsport.

-It is part of the Kingsport–Bristol (TN)–Bristol (VA) Metropolitan Statistical Area, which is a component of the Johnson City–Kingsport–Bristol, TN-VA Combined Statistical Area – commonly known as the "Tri-Cities" region.
+It is part of the Kingsport-Bristol-Bristol, TN-VA Metropolitan Statistical Area, which is a component of the Johnson City-Kingsport-Bristol, TN-VA Combined Statistical Area – commonly known as the "Tri-Cities" region.